IDTitanium/petshop/README.md

 ### Running Code Checker

 This project has PHP insights package installed.
 To run php insights
-- Exec into the container `docker exec petshop_app`
+- Exec into the container `docker exec -it petshop_app bash`
-- Run `./vendor/bin/phpinsight`
+- Run `./vendor/bin/phpinsights`

 This project also has Larastan installed.
-You can run it using the command `./vendor/bin/larastan`
+You can run it using the command `./vendor/bin/phpstan analyse`

 ### Petshop Notifier Package